Noxenious/meta-kodi/README.md

     http://192.168.7.2

-192.168.7.2 should be the address given to qemu machine by default You should see a HTML Menu with file manager & Transmission (Torrent Client)
+192.168.7.2 should be the address given to qemu machine by default.
+You should see a HTML Menu with file manager & Transmission (Torrent Client)